cat health

 2. Try some puzzles

 There are many different options for cat puzzles out there.
-You can buy puzzles that they can do anytime, or battery-operated ones meant to be done with you around.
-You can also test out puzzles that hide their treats or food if they need a little more motivation.
-A puzzle that they enjoy can keep your cat busy and mentally stimulated with little effort from you.
+There are puzzles that they can do anytime, or battery-operated ones meant to be done with their pawrent around.
+Test out puzzles that hide their treats or food if they need a little more motivation.
+A puzzle that they enjoy can keep your lazy cat busy and mentally stimulated with little effort from you.

 3. Get an intricate cat tree